avanikawa/docs_haptik/docs/bot-analytics/overview.md

 **How is bot automation calculated under Language Usage?**

 **Formula = No of conversations (in that language) that didn’t have a bot break or agent response/Total number of conversations (in that same language) X 100**

-> Arrows in every section can take you to the corresponding pages to understand a particular metric in depth.